Cabled Axial Seamount

 The Axial Seamount is formed by the intersection of the Juan de Fuca mid-ocean ridge and the Cobb-Eickelberg hotspot.
 As part of the Ocean Observatories Initiative, this active submarine volcano is monitored in real-time with a range of instruments that includes seismometers, hydrophones, bottom pressure sensors, and tiltmeters.
 The volcano erupted in April-May 2015.
 Using high-precision earthquake locations, we imaged an outward-dipping caldera ring fault that accommodated both inflation before the eruption and deflation during the eruption (Wilcock et al., 2016).

 We are currently working on producing an openly-available near-real-time double-difference earthquake catalog to monitor seismicity at this volcano.
 We are also using ambient noise-based methods to measure temporal velocity changes associated with the eruption in 2015.
+Preliminary observations of decrease in seismic velocity and increase in both seismicity rate and tilt magnitude suggest there might be a shallow, localized magma recharge event starting ~6 weeks before the eruption.

 Seismic Monitoring at 9º50’N East Pacific Rise